Last updated: November 29, 2022

 Escape the crowds at Sydney’s popular beaches, and visit Ettalong, Umina and Pearl Beach on the Central Coast instead.

-Overlooking Brisbane Water and Broken Bay, these three family-friendly strips of sand are great for swimming and other water-based activities.
+Facing Brisbane Water and Broken Bay, these three family-friendly beach suburbs are great for swimming and other water-based activities.

-Ettalong, Umina and Pearl Beach are neighbouring beaches all within easy driving distance, so why not explore all three of them in one day?
+The three neighbouring beaches are all within easy driving distance, so why not explore all three of them in one day?
+Read on to find out more.

 How to Get There